pancsta/asyncmachine-go/docs/manual.md

   - with a [`Require` relation](#relations) to the `Exception` state
   - but without being a [`Multi` state](#multi-states), so it has [state context](#clock-and-context)
 - create regular sentinel errors, like `ErrRpc`
-- create separate mutation function foc each sentinel error, like
+- create separate mutation function for each sentinel error, like
   - `func AddErrWorker(event *am.Event, mach *am.Machine, err error, args am.A) error`
 - one error state can be responsible for many sentinel errors